foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 [spoken]

-Lightning struck three times
-A hiss of air
+A threefold hiss of air
 Your hot mess runs down my neck
 Staining all it touches
 A hot mess that renders all thoughts empty